LordofBone/WestworldPrototypeSkull/README.md

 This sets up the 'close_jaw.py' script to run on startup (which is required because on boot the servo opens the jaw for some reason).

-## Local Whisper model setup
+## Nix TTS model setup

-To download the models required for running Whisper locally, run the following script:
+To download the models required for running Nix, run the following script:

 ```python setup_models.py```